umar221b/arrangeable/README.md

 Failing to override `arrangeable_fields` will raise a `NotImplementedError`.

-Now sort your objects by calling `arrange` on a comma-separated order string.
+Now sort your objects by calling `arrange` on your model and passing a comma-separated order string.
 Prepend a negative sign `-` before a key to order by that key descendingly:

 ```ruby